 A reading from the gospel according to Luke 1:39-45

-39 Mary set out in those days and traveled to the hill country in haste to a town of Judah,
+39 Mary set out and traveled to the hill country in haste to a town of Judah,

 40 where she entered the house of Zechariah and greeted Elizabeth.